Ishibutai Kofun

+Overview

+The Ishibutai Kofun occupies an area of 27 sqm, and is the largest known megalithic structure in Japan.
+It is located 5 km from Tanzan Shrine.
+It was originally covered by a mound made of piled up earth, but the earth has disappeared, exposing a horizontal stone burial chamber made of huge stones.

 Name

 The name of the kofun in Japanese is a combination of two words, the first, ishi (石), meaning "stone", and the second, butai (舞台), meaning "stage".
 The name of the kofun therefore originates in its resemblance to a large stone stage.
 The Ishibutai kofun has been known by this name at least as early as the Tokugawa period, as evidenced by its entry in the Saigoku sanjūsansho meisho zue, a large guide to Buddhist pilgrimage sites written by Kanenari Akatsuki in 1853.

 Association with Soga no Umako

 The Ishibutai Kofun is inferred to be the tomb of Soga no Umako (559? - 626), and his death during the reign of Empress Suiko is recorded in the Nihon Shoki.